ssmirr/appdev-chapters/active-record.md

 rails generate draft:model contact first_name:string last_name:string date_of_birth:date
 ```

+ - All of the generators, of which there are many, are invoked by starting with `rails generate`.
+ - We select which generator we want with the third part: in this case, `draft:model`.
+"Model"
+  is the word we use to refer to the Ruby classes that represent our database tables, because we use those tables to _model_ the entities in our problem domains.
+ - The fourth part is the name we want for the class/table; singular (the Ruby class name will be singular, as we've seen with e.g. `Person`, even though we usually think about table names as plural).
+ - After that, we provide a list of the columns we want in the table, along with each column's datatype.

 We need to run this command at a command prompt.
 The Terminal window that is running the web server is stuck in an infinite loop of listening for web requests, so we can't run any commands in there.
-Open another Terminal window (Tools > Terminal, or click the monitor icon in the left sidebar) and at the `~/workspace$` prompt that appears, paste in the command above, and press return.
+Open another Terminal window (from the Terminal menu, select New), paste in the command above at the `$` prompt, and press <kbd>return</kbd>.

 You'll see some output in the Terminal that looks something like this: